VictorMerino/VictorMerino/README.md

 <!-- ## About me -->

-I'm from Madrid, Spain and I'm currently working as a Senior Frontend Developer at [reclamador.es](https://www.reclamador.es/).
+This is Víctor, from Madrid, Spain and I'm currently working as a Senior Frontend Developer at [reclamador.es](https://www.reclamador.es/).

 - 🦸‍♀️ Frontend Developer
 - 🧭 Lazy [Github](https://github.com/VictorMerino) contributor
-- 🎼 Electronic music player
+- 🎼 Electronic music and psychedelic rock lover

 ## I use to work with this technologies